 Another factor to consider is the intensity of your light, which is generally measured in PAR (Photosynthetic Active Radiation), as mentioned earlier.
 The problem with this is the intensity of the light you have can vary based on how deep your aquarium is.
 The intensity of your light dissipates as the depth or height of your aquarium increases.
 The same light that would be considered low in a taller aquarium, might be considered a high light in a shorter aquarium due to the shorter distance the light needs to travel to get to the bottom.

 Light intensity needed also depends on what kind of plants you are trying to grow.
-Low light plants don't need intense lighting, while more demanding medium-high light plants, especially plants that are naturally redder in color, will require light with a higher intensity to be able to thrive.
-Since there's no real way to determine a light's intensity in your aquarium, I suggest experimenting with different lighting to see what works best for you.
+While low-light plants don't need intense lighting, more demanding medium-high light plants, especially plants that are naturally redder in color, will require light with a higher intensity to be able to thrive.
+Since there's no real way to determine a light's intensity in your aquarium since it relies on a bunch of factors, so I suggest experimenting with different lighting to see what works best for you.

 #3: Light Spread